⌘ Breathing Well

 The Problem

 When our bodies perceive a threat, we start to breathe faster.
-It’s an automatic response that brings more oxygen into the system, giving us the energy we need to respond.
+It’s an automatic response that brings more oxygen into our system, giving us the energy we need to respond.

 This is beneficial as long as threats are intermittent.
 But if the body is chronically stressed (or in pain), and therefore chronically breathing fast, it can cause problems.
 (You may not realize that you are breathing faster.
 This is mostly unconscious.)